Geylang Methodist School (Secondary): History

 The school became a Government-aided school in 1948.
 Enrolment reached 320 pupils, and Standard V was introduced.
 By 1950, the school started to offer secondary-level education to its pupils.
 Students sat for the Cambridge examination for the first time in 1954.

 The school continued to expand as enrolment reached 580 in 1973.
 The school further expanded in 1974 with the opening of a new extension block.
 The school song was composed by Mariam Jean Gruber and Susheela Daniel in 1975.

 In 1983, the school moved into its current site at 2 Geylang East Central, and split into two schools – the Primary School and the Secondary School.
 In 1984, the school went co-education with the intake of boys, and was renamed as Geylang Methodist Secondary School.

-The school underwent Programme for Rebuilding and Improving Existing Schools in June 2005.
+In 1999, the school transitioned to being single-session after upgrading works.
+The school also temporarily operated at Victoria School's old campus, 3 Geylang Bahru Lane, while its campus underwent Programme for Rebuilding and Improving Existing Schools (PRIME) in June 2005.

 It was renamed Geylang Methodist School (Secondary) on 1 January 2007, and returned to its current campus in June that year.